-1. I prefer to use a glass thermometer under the armpit (no clothing) because it gives me the most accurate results.
+- I prefer to use a glass thermometer orally under the tongue.
+I find this most accurate.

-2. Shake down the thermometer the night before, and place on your night table.
-First thing in the morning before getting out of bed tuck the thermometer in your armpit and lay quietly for 10 minutes.
+- Shake down the thermometer the night before, and place on your night table.
+Take temperature first thing in the morning before getting out of bed

 Understanding Body Temperature